Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of causal : Randers-Kropina metrics

 \begin{prop} For any \sstk splitting with causal $K$, the function is equal to the $F$-separation function $d_F$. \end{prop} The function $\tau_F$ will be called the {\em (future) arrival time function} and its definition on $M$ instead of $\R\times M$ uses implicitly the invariance of the metric with $t$.

 Next, we will prove the lower semi-continuity of $d_F$ by using results of spacetimes (which, in particular, extend those in \cite{sanche99}).
 To this aim, we will use a well-known result on limit curves.
-The latter are defined as follows (see \cite[Definition 3.28]{BeEhEa96}). \begin{defi} A curve $\gamma$ in a spacetime $(L,g)$ is a limit curve of a sequence of curves $\{\gamma_k\}$, if there exists a subsequence $\{\gamma_m\}$ such that for all $p$ in the image of $\gamma $, any neighborhood of $p$ intersects all but a finite number of the curves in $\{\gamma_m\}$. \end{defi} A standard result says that any sequence $\{\gamma_k\}$ of causal, future-pointing, future-inextendible causal curves whose images has an accumulation point $p$ admits a limit curve through $p$ which is also causal, future-pointing and future-inextendible (see \cite[Proposition 3.31]{BeEhEa96}; the same holds replacing ``future'' with ``past'' in the previous statement). \begin{thm} The $F$-separation $d_F: M\times M \rightarrow [0,+\infty]$ associated with any Randers-Kropina metric is continuous away from the diagonal $D=\{(x,x): x\in M\}\subset M\times M$. \end{thm} \begin{proof} From Proposition~\ref{ctf} and Proposition \ref{pls}, it is enough to prove the lower semi-continuity of $\tau_F$ for the corresponding \sstk splitting.
+The latter are defined as follows (see \cite[Definition 3.28]{BeEhEa96}). \begin{defi} A curve $\gamma$ in a spacetime $(L,g)$ is a limit curve of a sequence of curves $\{\gamma_k\}$, if there exists a subsequence $\{\gamma_m\}$ such that for all $p$ in the image of $\gamma $, any neighborhood of $p$ intersects all but a finite number of the curves in $\{\gamma_m\}$. \end{defi} A standard result says that any sequence $\{\gamma_k\}$ of causal, future-pointing, future-inextendible causal curves whose images \soutE{has} \bw have \ew an accumulation point $p$ admits a limit curve through $p$ which is also causal, future-pointing and future-inextendible (see \cite[Proposition 3.31]{BeEhEa96}; the same holds replacing ``future'' with ``past'' in the previous statement).
+Let us remark that a limit curve is not necessarily piecewise smooth, but causal continuous (for the definition of a causal continuous curve see \bw the beginning of \S 3.2 in \cite{BeEhEa96}\ew).
+Moreover, observe that to be causal continuous on an interval $I$ is equivalent to be locally absolutely continuous with future-pointing causal derivative a. e. in $I$ (see \cite[Theorem A.1]{CFS08}). \begin{thm} The $F$-separation $d_F: M\times M \rightarrow [0,+\infty]$ associated with any Randers-Kropina metric is continuous away from the diagonal $D=\{(x,x): x\in M\}\subset M\times M$. \end{thm} \begin{proof} From Proposition~\ref{ctf} and Proposition~\ref{pls}, it is enough to prove the lower semi-continuity of $\tau_F$ for the corresponding \sstk splitting.